High-intensity discharge lamp: Color Temperatures

+The choice of metal additives and their concentrations enables lamp manufacturers to create HID lamps with distinct color temperatures and spectral characteristics to meet different lighting needs.

+The majority of HID lamps are produced in the color temperature range of 5000K to 6000K, which is similar to natural daylight.
+This is useful for applications requiring high levels of luminosity such as sport stadiums, warehouses, projection TVs, and gardening lights.

+However, for certain applications such as automotive headlamps, HID lamps are produced in nearly every color from yellow and white to blue and purple.

 End of life

 Factors of wear come mostly from on/off cycles versus the total on time.
 The highest wear occurs when the HID burner is ignited while still hot and before the metallic salts have recrystallized.

 At the end of life, many types of high-intensity discharge lamps exhibit a phenomenon known as cycling.
 These lamps can be started at a relatively low voltage.
 As they heat up during operation, however, the internal gas pressure within the arc tube rises and a higher voltage is required to maintain the arc discharge.
 As a lamp gets older, the voltage necessary to maintain the arc eventually rises to exceed the voltage provided by the electrical ballast.
 As the lamp heats to this point, the arc fails and the lamp goes out.
 Eventually, with the arc extinguished, the lamp cools down again, the gas pressure in the arc tube is reduced, and the ballast can once again cause the arc to strike.
 The effect of this is that the lamp glows for a while and then goes out, repeatedly.
 More sophisticated ballast designs detect cycling and give up attempting to start the lamp after a few cycles.
 If power is removed and reapplied, the ballast will make a new series of startup attempts.

 Another phenomenon associated with HID lamp wear and aging is discoloration of the emitted light beam ("fading").
 Commonly, a shift towards blue and/or violet can be observed.
 This shift is slight at first and is more generally a sign of the lamps being "broken in" whilst still being in good overall working order, but towards the end of its life, the HID lamp is often perceived as only producing blue and violet light.
 Based on Planck's law, this is a direct result of the increased voltage and higher temperature necessary to maintain the arc.

 Sometimes the quartz tube containing mercury can explode in a UHP lamp.
 When that happens, up to 50 mg of mercury vapor is released into the atmosphere.
 This quantity of mercury is potentially toxic, but the main hazard from broken lamps is glass cuts, and occasional exposure to broken lamps is not expected to have adverse effects.
 Philips recommends the use of a mercury vacuum cleaner, ventilation or respiratory protection, eye protection, and protective clothing when dealing with broken lamps.
 Mercury lamps always require specialised disposal or recycling, which is legally mandatory in many locations depending on jurisdiction.